-The Directors present their report to the members together with the audited financial statements of the Group for the financial year ended 31 December 2015 and the statement of financial position and statement of changes in equity of the Company as at 31 December 2015.
+The directors present their statement to the members together with the audited financial statements of the Group for the financial year ended 31 December 2016 and the statement of financial position and statement of changes in equity of the Company as at 31 December 2016.

-1. Opinion of the Directors
+1. Opinion of the directors

-In the opinion of the Directors,
+In the opinion of the directors,

-- (i) the consolidated financial statements of the Group and the statement of financial position and statement of changes in equity of the Company are drawn up so as to give a true and fair view of the financial position of the Group and of the Company as at 31 December 2015 and the financial performance, changes in equity and cash flows of the Group for the year ended on that date; and - (ii) at the date of this statement there are reasonable grounds to believe that the Company will be able to pay its debts as and when they fall due.
+- (i) the consolidated financial statements of the Group and the statement of financial position and statement of changes in equity of the Company are drawn up so as to give a true and fair view of the financial position of the Group and of the Company as at 31 December 2016 and the financial performance, changes in equity and cash flows of the Group for the year ended on that date; and - (ii) at the date of this statement there are reasonable grounds to believe that the Company will be able to pay its debts as and when they fall due.